 - The Secure Email service does not automatically insert the email into the official medical record.

 - Secure email that is sent to Stanford's mailing list service (@lists.stanford.edu) must be sent to a secure mailing list.
-Otherwise, it will be rejected.See Setting up a Secure Mailing List for more information.
+Otherwise, it will be rejected.See How to Set up a Secure Mailing List for more information.

-- Email with "Secure:" anywhere in the subject line is routed through the Secure Email server unless it is going to a trusted domain (e.g., a Stanford Email account, @lpch.org, @stanfordmed.org).
+- Email with "Secure:" anywhere in the subject line is routed through the Secure Email server unless it is going to a trusted domain (e.g., a Stanford Email account, @stanfordchildrens.org, @stanfordhealthcare.org).
 Trusted domains receive secure email directly without having to verify identity.

-- Always include "Secure:" somewhere in the Subject line for every message that contains Moderate or High Risk Data.
-While your intended recipient may have an @stanford.edu, @lpch.org, or @stanfordmed.org address, you do not know where the message will be automatically forwarded or manually resent after being read by the original recipient.
+- Any email containing High Risk Data must include Secure: somewhere in the subject line, however it is recommended, and good practice, to include secure: in the subject line of any message that contains Moderate Risk Data as well.
+While your intended recipient may have an @stanford.edu, @stanfordchildrens.org, or @stanfordhealthcare.org address, you do not know where the message will be automatically forwarded or manually resent after being read by the original recipient.

 To send secure email: